edwalters99/tic-tac-toe/README.md

 ---------------------------------------------------------------
 ## Introduction

 This was my first solo project for the General Assembly Sofware Engineering Immersive bootcamp.
 I learnt how to organise a project from scratch, turn game logic into code (using an OOP approach) and have some fun with styling.
+The biggest challenge was getting the game logic and styling to work for multiple grid sizes.

 ---------------------------------------------------------------